BlueSpacePotato/hsi-wizard/README.md

   2. Open a new issue with a clear title and description:
      1. Steps to reproduce the problem
      2. Expected vs. actual behavior
-     3. Version of hsi-wizard, Python, and operating system
+     3. Version of `hsi-wizard`, Python, and operating system
   3. Label the issue appropriately (e.g., bug, feature request, documentation).

 ## Seeking Support